coollikeabreeze/andrea-khan-portfolio/README.md

 # Andrea Khan – Portfolio Website

-Welcome to the repository containing the source code for my personal portfolio website!
+Welcome to my personal portfolio repository!

 I am a **senior frontend software engineer based in New York**, with **3+ years of professional experience building applications in React**.
 This site is a living showcase of my work, experience, and experiments in modern frontend development.